saifalfalah/react-handbook/content/gatsby/index.md

 It is one of the tools that allow you to build on a set of technologies and practices collectively known as [JAMstack](https://flaviocopes.com/jamstack/).

 Gatsby is one of the cool kids in the Frontend Development space right now.
 Why?
-I think the reasons are this:
+I think the reasons are:

 - the explosion of the JAMstack approach to building Web Apps and Web Sites
 - the rapid adoption of the [Progressive Web Apps](https://flaviocopes.com/progressive-web-apps/) technology in the industry, which is one of the key features of Gatsby